Devon Alexander: Welterweight

-IBF welterweight champion
+Welterweight title

 Alexander returned to action on October 20, 2012, at the Barclays Center in Brooklyn, where he won the IBF Welterweight title by unanimous decision against Ring Top 10 Welterweight, Randall Bailey.
 The fight was fought at a comfortable pace for Alexander, with very little exchanges, as Bailey did not let his hands go very often.
 In a one sided fight, Alexander won his third world title in his second division.

-Alexander vs. Brook cancellation

-Alexander's next fight was originally supposed to happen on January 19, 2013 at the Nokia Theatre in Los Angeles, California, against mandatory challenger and Ring No. 3 ranked Welterweight, Kell Brook.
-However, Brook suffered an ankle injury during training, and the fight was postponed for Feb 23rd with the fight taking place in Detroit, where undercard fighter Cornelius Bundrage would be a big draw.
-There were many venues up for consideration ranging from The Royal Oak Music Theater to The Joe Louis Arena, with the decision finally landing to the theater at Masonic Temple in Detroit, Michigan.
-Before the fight, this time Alexander suffered an injury from his bicep during training rescheduling the fight yet again for May 18, 2013 at the Boardwalk Hall In Atlantic City, New Jersey.
-Brook would later withdraw from the fight due to a foot injury, calling the fight off for a third time.
-Alexander would defend his title against replacement Lee Purdy with Purdy retiring on the stool in the end of the seventh round.
-Devon won easily but hurt his left hand.
+Alexander's next fight was originally supposed to happen on January 19, 2013, against mandatory challenger and Ring No. 3 ranked Welterweight, Kell Brook.
+However, Brook suffered an ankle injury during training, and the fight was rescheduled for May 18, 2013 in Atlantic City.
+Alexander's camp and some boxing insiders have questioned the authenticity of this injury and assert that Brook was simply not ready to step up in class to fight Alexander.

-Devon would go on to lose his next two biggest fights, losing his championship belt and status as a top contender after all boxing governing bodies removed Devon Alexander from their top rankings.
+Devon would go on to lose his next two biggest fights, losing his championship belt & status as a top contender after all boxing governing bodies removed Devon Alexander from their Top rankings.